Fire marshal investigators narrow down scenarios for what caused Eastway Tank explosion | CBC News

 Ontario's Office of the Fire Marshal says it's one step closer to deducing what caused this past January's deadly blast at Eastway Tank, Pump & Meter Ltd. in Ottawa, but it's unclear when its findings will be shared publicly.

-"We're down to, let's say, a couple hypotheses as to what may have caused the explosion," said Mike Rushton, the fire marshal's lead investigator on the Eastway Tank incident.
+"We're down to, let's say, a couple hypotheses as to what may have caused the explosion," said Mike Rushton, the fire marshal's lead investigator on the incident.

 Six employees were killed at the tanker manufacturers' east Ottawa site after an explosion on Jan.
 13: Rick Bastien, Etienne Mabiala, Danny Beale, Kayla Ferguson and Russell McLellan died at the scene, while Matt Kearney succumbed to his injuries in hospital the next day.